Important Customer Demographics Facts To Know

 However, the more people you have information about, the more targeted you can make your offers.

-Customer Demographic Information
+Customer Demographics Information

 This is exactly what you want to do: make your offers more targeted.
 The more specific you are, the more sales you’ll make.